Hi there, my name is Jami. I am the main litigation paralegal at Aitken Robertson.

 I appear in Provincial Offences Act matters in all courts, from Old City Hall in Toronto to Kingston to all over Ontario.
 I also represent people before administrative bodies such as the Licence Appeal Tribunal in regards to various types of licence suspensions.
 I always fight for the best results for our firm’s valued clients.

-After working for many years in sales and leadership, Jami started his education and career in criminal law when he enrolled in 2016 in the Sir Sandford Fleming College Computer Security and Investigation program.
-Amid the technical courses, he found he enjoyed most the legal courses, such as Evidentiary Procedure and Cybercrime, and courses heavy in creative writing such as Managing Technical Projects and Reporting Cyber Trends.
-After completing four semesters, he switched to the paralegal program and hit the ground running, eventually graduating from the program with honours.
+After working for many years in sales and leadership, I started my education and career in criminal law when I enrolled in Sir Sandford Fleming College’s Computer Security and Investigation program.
+Among the technical courses, I actually found that I enjoyed the legal courses the most.
+These included courses such as “Evidentiary Procedure” and “Cybercrime,” and courses heavy in creative writing such as “Managing Technical Projects” and “Reporting Cyber Trends.”
+After completing four semesters, I switched to the paralegal program and hit the ground running, eventually graduating with honours.

 I soon joined Aitken Robertson as a paralegal placement student.
 My initial duties were creative writing for the marketing department, drafting correspondence to the Ministry of the Attorney General, analyzing transcripts and case studies, and appearing for adjournments and designations of counsel in the Ontario Court of Justice for both criminal and provincial offences.
 When my placement was completed, I joined the firm as a part-time contract employee, and finally as a full-time employee upon my graduation.
 I later received my paralegal licence from the Law Society of Ontario, and dove head first into the world of Provincial Offences—where I’ve been ever since!